RAM - Wise County

 UVA volunteers provide several medical and support services, such as emergency care; women's health; endocrinology; plastic surgery; dermatology; general medicine; a limited, on-site pharmacy; lab; mammography; social services; and telemedicine.
 Each patient seen at RAM is registered and given a UVA Health System medical record number.
 This has enabled us to track RAM patients and provide better follow-up care.

-Over 250 UVA Health System volunteers participated in last year's event.
-The next clinic is July 19-21, 2013, at the Wise County Fairground.
+This year's clinic is July 17 - 19, at the Wise County Fairground.

 Find out more about our other RAM clinics: